Wafer Team

 The Solution

-wafer-cli is a command-line tool that gives your coding agent direct access to GPU development primitives.
-Install it, and your agent can:
+wafer-ai CLI is a command-line tool that gives your coding agent direct access to GPU development primitives.
+With the right onboarding, your agent can:

 1. Query GPU documentation with citations

-wafer agent -t ask-docs --corpus cuda "What causes shared memory bank conflicts?"
+wafer agent -t docs "What causes shared memory bank conflicts?"

 Instead of “Claude thinks it remembers something about 32-byte accesses,” you get answers grounded in the actual CUDA documentation, with citations you can verify.